rheinwerk-verlag/planning-poker/README.rst

     $ pip install planning-poker

 #.
 Configure your settings.
-They are located in `planning-poker-site/settings.py` if you chose to setup a new project.
+They are located in :code:`planning-poker-site/settings.py` if you chose to setup a new
+   project.
 Youl'll find the minimal settings required for the Planning Poker app below.
-See `configuration` for more ways to customize the application to fit your needs.
+See :ref:`configuration` for more ways to customize the application to fit your needs.

    .. code-block:: python